gsouf/google-url/README.md

 google-url
 ==========

-Get ready to query google like a pro and make awesome google searches with PHP
+Google url is a library that brings a very comfortable way to query and parse google SERPs (Search Engine Result Page)

 **BE AWARE**